Tandemn-Labs/tandemn-system/README.md

 ## Contact & Support

-Orca is developed and maintained by [Tandemn Labs](https://tandemn.com).
+Tandemn System is developed and maintained by [Tandemn Labs](https://tandemn.com).

 For bugs and feature requests, open an issue on [GitHub](https://github.com/Tandemn-Labs/Tandemn-orca/issues).
-For enterprise inquiries or support agreements, contact us directly by email at admin@tandemn.com
+For enterprise inquiries or support agreements, contact us directly at admin@tandemn.com.

 ---